Escape Hunt plc (ESC.L) (LON:ESC) Rating Reiterated by Shore Capital

-Shore Capital reissued their house stock rating on shares of Escape Hunt plc (ESC.L) (LON:ESC) in a research note issued to investors on Monday morning, Digital Look reports.
+Escape Hunt plc (ESC.L) (LON:ESC)‘s stock had its “house stock” rating reissued by Shore Capital in a note issued to investors on Monday, Digital Look reports.

 Receive News & Ratings for Escape Hunt plc (ESC.L) Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Escape Hunt plc (ESC.L) and related companies with MarketBeat.com's FREE daily email newsletter.